Blackened Fish Recipe

 Notes

-Storing your blackened fish is a breeze, ensuring you keep those flavors locked in for a delicious encore!
-Simply let the cooked fillets cool completely, then transfer them to an airtight container.
-They’ll keep their groove in the fridge for up to 3 days or you can freeze ’em for up to 2 months, ready to reheat.
+To store, let the cooked fillets cool completely, then transfer them to an airtight container.
+They’ll stay good in the fridge for up to 3 days or you can freeze them for up to 2 months, ready to reheat.

-To reheat your blackened fish while maintaining its mouth-watering texture, place it on a baking sheet and warm it in a preheated oven at 275ยฐF until it’s heated through, usually about 10-15 minutes.
+To reheat your blackened fish, place it on a baking sheet and warm it in a preheated oven at 275°F until it’s heated through, usually about 10-15 minutes.

 Nutrition